Arm-Examples/AVH-VSI/README.md

 ## Arm Virtual Hardware (AVH) Setup

-Follow the [Infrasructure documentation](https://arm-software.github.io/AVH/main/infrastructure/html/index.html) on how to setup AVH on the cloud or locally.
+Follow the [Infrastructure documentation](https://arm-software.github.io/AVH/main/infrastructure/html/index.html) on how to setup AVH on the cloud or locally.

 ### Change the Arm Tool Variant